imjokey/discourse-install-k8s/README.md

 # discourse-install-k8s

-Install discourse forum with web only mode in kubernetes.
+Install discourse forum in web only mode in kubernetes.

 ## How to install